 - Cool Chair: While the King and Queen's thrones are fairly straightforward, Princess Prieeltje sits on a suspended swing.

 - Crystal Ball: The Devil's Mother owns one.

 - Dreaming of Things to Come: In one episode, Kulderzipken travels into King Jozef's dream so he can obtain the pudding he's been dreaming of for weeks.

 - Ermine Cape Effect: When Queen Angina starts preparing dinner in her pretty dress in front of her childhood friend Havanna, Havanna can't contain her astonishment.
 Queen Angina reveals that this is simply the only dress she has.Havanna: "You're not even wearing an apron!"

 Angina: "I don't HAVE an apron!"

 Havanna: "WHAT?
 You don't HAVE an apron!?"

-- Every Episode Ending: In the first season, each episode ends with dancing in the throne room, as the camera backs out of the room and the doors slam shut.
-In the second season, the very final scene is always everyone sitting at the dinner table.
+- Every Episode Ending: In the first season, each episode ends with a dance in the throne room, as the camera backs out of the room and the doors slam shut.
+In the second season, the final scene always takes place at the dinner table.